diyclassics/diyclassics.github.io/cv.md

 - 2014\.
 "Distant Reading Alliteration in Latin Literature."
 Annual Meeting of the American Philological Association, Chicago, Il.
 January 4. [[abstract]](../distant-reading-alliteration-in-latin-literature){:.cv-link}

 ### Invited Talks

+- 2018\.
+"Becoming a Digital Humanist in Graduate School." *Deconstructing the Open Greek and Latin Project: The First Thousand Years of Greek*, Tufts University.
+January 3.
 - 2017\.
 "Latin in Unexpected Places." *Paideia Outreach in the CAAS Region*, CAAS 2017 Annual Meeting, New York City, NY.
 October 7.
 - 2017\.
 "Exploring Diction and Topics in Latin Love Elegy." *Digital Propertius Project*, Department of Classics, Yale University.
 May 18.
 <!--- - 2017\. "*Fabulae Psittaci*: Parrot Anecdotes in Greek and Latin Literature". *Circle Through New York* exhibition, Insitute for the Study of the Ancient World.
 May 12. --->